 |SOC 3220||Social Statistics|

 This requires completion of a Directed Research Assistantship with a Neuroscience faculty member within any of the participating departments.
+You can contact any neuroscience certificate faculty members that you are interested in working with to ask if they have any undergraduate research assistant positions available, and if so, how you could apply.
 The research project must be approved in advance by the undergraduate advisor with the assistance of a committee of Neuroscience faculty.
 It is expected that this research will lead to a presentation of the research (e.g., at the UM-St. Louis Neuroscience seminar or the Undergraduate Research Symposium).

 *BIOL 1831 is strongly recommended, especially for those considering taking BIOL 4822 Introduction to Neurosciences towards their Neuroscience Certificate (BIOL 1831 is a prerequisite for BIOL 4822)